Breaking News: Doug Beattie to step down as Ulster Unionist Party leader later today

-Doug Beattie resigns as Ulster Unionist leader - citing 'irreconcilable differences' with Party Officers
+Doug Beattie quits as UUP boss citing 'irreconcilable differences' - after first offering resignation in July

 and live on Freeview channel 276

-Mr Beattie said “irreconcilable differences between myself and Party Officers combined with the inability to influence and shape the party going forward means that I can no longer remain the Party Leader”.
+Mr Beattie quit this morning, citing “irreconcilable differences between myself and Party Officers combined with the inability to influence and shape the party going forward means that I can no longer remain the Party Leader”.

 While thanking party colleagues for their loyalty – he acknowledged that some “did not agree with the direction and path I set for the party and the vision I promoted”.